Kotlin/KEEP/proposals/jvm-static-annotation-in-interface-companion.md

 ## Summary

-Allow to use '@JvmStatic' annotation on interface companion members similar to class companion ones.
+Allow to use `@JvmStatic` annotation on interface companion members similar to class companion ones.

 ## Description

-'@JvmStatic' annotation on interface companion members has same effect and similar restrictions as annotation on class companion members:
+`@JvmStatic` annotation on interface companion members has same effect and similar restrictions as annotation on class companion members:
-* generates static method in interface that delegates to companion member
+* generates static method in interface.
+This static method will delegate to the companion member
-* can't be used on 'const' and '@JvmField' properties
+* can't be used on `const` and `@JvmField` properties
 * additionally requires '-jvm-target 1.8' compilation option